Instructions for authors

 3. Manuscript (including Abstract, Tables and Figures)

-Please ensure that the names and contact details of all authors are entered on the online submission system.
+Please ensure that the names and contact details of all authors are entered in the online submission system.
+This can be achieved by clicking “Add contributors” on page “3.
+Enter Metadata” in the submission system.

 This should be written by the corresponding author and must contain the following: